NewsLocal News

 The DOJ pushed back urging the judge to deny their motion, calling the amount "woefully inadequate."

-"The ship’s owner and manager—who now ask the Court to limit their liability to less than $44 million—sent an ill-prepared crew on an abjectly unseaworthy vessel to navigate the United States’ waterways," U.S. Attorneys argued.
+"The ship’s owner and manager—who now ask the Court to limit their liability to less than $44 million—sent an ill-prepared crew on an abjectly unseaworthy vessel to navigate the United States waterways," U.S. Attorneys argued.
 "They did so to reap the benefit of conducting business in American ports.
 Yet they cut corners in ways that risked lives and infrastructure."

 In their filing the DOJ lists a number of avoidable failures, placing direct responsibility on the ship's owner and manager.

-The electrical and mechanical systems on the DALI were improperly maintained and configured in a way that violated safety regulations and norms for international shipping," U.S. Attorneys wrote.
+"The electrical and mechanical systems on the DALI were improperly maintained and configured in a way that violated safety regulations and norms for international shipping," U.S. Attorneys wrote.
 "Those responsible for the vessel must be held fully accountable for the catastrophic harm they caused, and punitive damages should be imposed to deter such misconduct."

-"During recent inspections aboard the DALI, the ship was found to have loose bolts, nuts, and washers and broken electrical cable ties inside the step-down transformers and electrical switchboards.
-The ship's electrical equipment was in such poor condition that an independent testing agency discontinued further electrical testing due to safety concerns," the DOJ said in court documents.
+"During recent inspections aboard the DALI, the ship was found to have loose bolts, nuts, and washers and broken electrical cable ties inside the step-down transformers and electrical switchboards," the DOJ said in court documents.
+"The ship's electrical equipment was in such poor condition that an independent testing agency discontinued further electrical testing due to safety concerns."

-Between that time, the ship lost power on two separate occasions, neither of which was reported to the Coast Guard as required.
+While docked, the ship lost power on two separate occasions, neither of which was reported to the Coast Guard as required.

 The DOJ noted how the DALI's captain turned the ship over to a local pilot who was to lead its next voyage to Sri Lanka.

-Here's the DOJ's explanation of how this happened.
+Here's the DOJ's explanation of what happened.

 "These circuit breakers opened because of a loss of electrical continuity through control circuitry that was necessary to keep the breakers from tripping, which circuitry had loosened over time from excessive vibration," U.S. Attorneys explained.
 "This first loss of power was caused by the gross negligence of the ship’s owners, operators, managers, and their employees, and by unseaworthy conditions of the ship, which were known, or should have been known, by Petitioners or their agents."